Why Is My Furnace Making a Loud Noise?

 - The motor mount failed, which caused the entire blower assembly or wheel to scrape against the furnace housing.

 - The blower wheel loosened from the motor shaft and is knocking against the blower casing.

-- The blower wheel is simply in need of replacing.
+- The blower wheel simply needs replacement.

 Banging or Popping When the Furnace Switches On

 A malfunctioning inducer draft motor or blower wheel is often the reason for any squealing or whining you hear from your furnace.
-There's also a chance your unit's shaft bearings need to be oiled up to smooth out their performance.
-Finally, you may need to simply replace or fix your blower or inducer motor.
+There’s also a chance your unit’s shaft bearings need to be oiled up to smooth out their performance.
+You may need to simply replace or fix your blower or inducer motor.

 Clicking or Rattling Noises